xiqtcacf/IndonesianCattle-Scripts/README.md

-# Scripts for (still working)
+# Scripts for
 ## Wang, X., Nursyifa, C., ...
 Heller, R. (2024).
-Multiple origins and extensive bovine introgression shaped the highly diverse Indonesian cattle
+The genetic diversity of Indonesian cattle has been shaped by multiple introductions and adaptive introgression

 ### Mapping
 A pipeline for mapping and post-mapping filtering using PALEOMIX BAM pipeline.